-Model Context Protocol (MCP) lets AI Agents to link up with external tools and resources.
+Model Context Protocol (MCP) lets AI Agents link up with external tools and resources.
 You can connect AI Agents from various frameworks and platforms to Automation Anywhere automations.

 Using MCP, an AI Agent can: